-- Launch Connect Director as described in Starting Connect Director. - Register the Mitel software and request a license key or keys.
-For more information, see Installing a License Key.
+- Launch Connect Director as described in Starting Connect Director on page 16. - Register the Mitel software and request a license key or keys.
+For more information, see Managing License Keys on page 31.

 Prompt registration in Connect Director is encouraged to ensure that Mitel staff has current information about your Mitel products and installation.